mwattier/workspace-dagster/templates/shared-resources/README.md

 - Keep imports as-is

 **Option 3: Package as library** (Future, if many modules)
-- Create `dagster-beast-resources` Python package
+- Create `dagster-shared-resources` Python package
 - Install in all modules
 - Import from package